gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## Git

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 When you install a Gatsby "starter" site, Gatsby uses Git behind the scenes to download and install the required files for your starter.
-You will need Git to set up your first Gatsby site.
+You will need to have Git installed to set up your first Gatsby site.

 ### ✋ Install Git